 We invite White Clay Creek watershed landowners to learn more about practices that support a healthier watershed through on site property visits.
 During your site visit we will explain simple practices you can undertake to improve water quality and habitat in your neighborhood including:

-Visit our Interactive Catch the Rain ArcGIS Dashboard to see where we’ve visited and what projects have been implemented.
+Enter your address here to see if you live in the White Clay Creek Watershed.
+Visit our Catch the Rain Dashboard to see where we’ve visited and what projects have been implemented.

 Download our brochure: (View/download the Catch the Rain Program Brochure)